AaltoSciComp/scicomp-docs/scicomp/practical-git-prs.rst

   - If it's a new contributor I usually try to say some positive words, but in long-term efficient mode, I don't see a need to.

 - Otherwise, comment in more detail.
-Line-based views are really useful here.
-Commenting can be a pure comment, or a "accept" or "request changes" (see above)
+Line-based comments are really useful here.
+Commenting can be line-based, or an overall "accept", "request changes", or "comment" on the PR as a whole (see above)
-- If you aren't sure if you are supposed to merge it merge (yet), but it looks good, just "approve" it.
+- If you aren't sure if you are supposed to merge it (yet), but it looks good, just "approve" it.

-  - This cas be a sign to the original author that it looks sane to you, they merge when they are ready.
+  - This cas be a sign to the original author that it looks sane to you, and they merge when they are ready.

-- If someone else suggested changes, I've done the changes, and I think there's not much more to discuss, I will just merge it myself without another round of review.
+- If someone marks my PR "approve" but don't merge it themselves, I will merge it myself as soon as I am ready.
-- If someone marks my PR "approve" but don't merge it, I will merge it myself as soon as I am ready.
+- If someone else requested changes, I've done the changes (if I agree), and I think there's not much more to discuss, I will just merge it myself without another round of review.
 - You can both make suggestions and approve (usually with some words saying no need to accept hte suggestions if they don't make sense).